-Today’s social media can’t seem to help to make us envious of the slow traveling influencers who are always on the go and looking fabulous.
+Today’s social media can’t seem to help to make us envious of the slow-traveling cats who are always on the go and looking fabulous.
 But deep down inside, we all know these are carefully curated snapshots of moments in time.
-It makes us wonder what happens between the moments?
+It makes us wonder what happens between the moments.
 Well, I’m here to tell you, it’s a lot less picturesque.

-In September of 2020, I took the leap by ending my lease and moving my stuff into storage.
-My plan was to do a trip around the Southwest, returning to my original home in LA after the holidays.
-Instead, my trip has become indefinitely extended as I explore as much of the US as possible.
-During the last year and a half, I learned a few things about slow travel.
+In September 2020, my human companion and I took the leap by ending our lease and moving our stuff into storage.
+The original plan was to do a trip around the Southwest, returning to our original home in LA after the holidays.
+Instead, our trip has become indefinitely extended as we explore as much of the US as possible.
+During the last year and a half, the two of us learned a few things about slow travel.

 Slow traveling has a lot of downtime